Arbitrage theory in a market of stochastic dimension: Market with continuous, positive price process

 \end{enumerate} \end{prop}

-\begin{proof} It is shown in Theorem~3.5 of \cite{Strong2} that the existence of local martingale deflator is equivalent to $\textit{NA}_1$ in the market of stochastic dimension.
-The equivalences (i)$\iff$(iii) and (iii)$\iff$(iv) follow from Exercise~2.21 and Proposition~2.22 of \cite{KK2}, respectively; the argument can be applied to any market~(of either fixed or stochastic dimension). \end{proof}
+\begin{proof} Theorem~3.5 of \cite{Strong2} proves that the existence of local martingale deflator is equivalent to $\textit{NA}_1$ in the market of stochastic dimension.
+The equivalences (i)$\iff$(iii) and (iii)$\iff$(iv) follow from Exercise~2.21 and Proposition~2.22 of \cite{KK2}; the argument can be applied to any market~(of either fixed or stochastic dimension). \end{proof}

-We also refer to \cite[Section 1.4]{KS2} for some ramifications of this concept of arbitrage, in a classical model of the equity market.
+We also refer to Section 1.4 of \cite{KS2} for some ramifications of this concept of arbitrage, in a classical model of the equity market.

 We conclude this subsection with the following explicit expression of local martingale deflators in terms of a local martingale num\'eraire portfolio.
-This characterization of local martingale deflators is originally studied in \cite[Theorem~1]{Schweizer:1995}, and also appears in \cite[Propositions~2.3, 3.2]{Lar:Zit:2007} and \cite[Exercise~2.27]{KK2}.
+This characterization of local martingale deflators is originally studied by \cite{Schweizer:1995}, also appears in Propositions~2.3, 3.2 of \cite{Lar:Zit:2007}, and Exercise~2.27 of \cite{KK2}.

 Recalling the decomposition \eqref{R decomposition} of each dissected return, let us denote $\mathcal{Y}$ the collection of local martingale deflators in Definition~\ref{Def : deflator}, and $\mathcal{M}^{\bot}_{loc}(M)$ the collection of scalar local martingales $L$ with RCLL paths, satisfying $L(0)=0$ and the strong orthogonality condition $[L, M^{k, n}_i] = 0$ for every $(k, n) \in \N^2$ and $i \in [n]$.